 If you’re looking to get a great sound while spending the absolute least money, the Saramonic WM4CB wireless microphone system might be the right choice for you.

 With such a cheap price tag, most users expected the audio quality to be sub-par, only to be pleasantly surprised.
 At close proximity, everyone agrees that they sound really great.
+One thing that was a bit strange to us was that we weren’t able to find the dynamic range of this device anywhere.
+However, if you’re just trying to get something that works, we’re guessing you don’t really care about dynamic range too much.

 Previous buyers have reported that they have been able to get a clear signal at around 140 feet without any interference, however, if you are relying on having professional audio, we recommend going with a more premium option for anything above 30-40 feet, especially if there are obstacles between you and your subject.